Need help dealing with violent or distressing online content? Learn more

 How common are experiences of seeing online hate among children in Australia?

-eSafety surveyed 2,302 Australian children aged 10 to 17 years1 to determine the prevalence of online experiences and harms, including seeing online hate.2
+In late 2024 and early 2025, prior to the implementation of the social media age restrictions1, eSafety surveyed 2,302 Australian children aged 10 to 17 years2 to determine the prevalence and nature of online experiences and harms, including seeing online hate.3

 Over half of children have seen online hate at some point

-3 in 5 children had seen online hate at some point3 (60%)
+3 in 5 children had seen online hate at some point (60%)4

 88%

-of trans and gender-diverse children had at some point seen online hate.
+of trans and gender-diverse children had seen online hate.6

 A similar proportion of girls and boys have seen online hate